The Child Abuse and Neglect Collaborative works together to prevent child abuse and neglect through five identified priorities:

 This April, several members of the Child Abuse & Neglect (C.A.N.)
 Collaborative at Community Partnership of the Ozarks are leading the charge to #GoBlueSWMO, including Isabel’s House, CASA, Child Advocacy Center, The Victim Center, Foster Adopt Connect, Good Samaritan Boys Ranch, Ozarks Regional YMCA, and Catholic Charities of Southern Missouri, with support from Mercy, CoxHealth, Jordan Valley Community Health, Greene County Commission, City of Springfield, Children’s Trust Fund, Missouri KidsFirst and an ever-growing list of local leaders committed to making safe children a top priority.

 Throughout the month of April, individuals and businesses supporting the local Go Blue movement are invited to participate and partner in a number of activities and campaigns designed to draw attention to year-round prevention efforts and the important work of each participating agency.
+Click below to view the month of awareness calendar.

 CAN Collaborative Blue Light Campaign